anthonykasza/hdc_experiments/README.md

 - dicts (bind)
 - sequences (permute)
 - bins/ranges/levels (permute then bundle)
+- graphs (uniqly id vertices, bind vertices to create edges, then bundle edges to create grpahs)
 - bloom filters - a special case of VSA
   - a set is represented by a bit array (vector)
     - an empty set is all zeros